StefanJelner/risland.js/README.md

 - Reactive pattern (with a safely encapsulated, immutable state pattern well known from other libraries).
 - Clearer separation of concerns (logic, data, representation, events, HTML, CSS, JS)
 - Uses event delegation for making event handling much simpler and faster.
 (It is not necessary to add event listeners again and again.)
-- [squirrelly](https://github.com/squirrellyjs/squirrelly) templates can be placed in modern `template` tags or `script` tags with `type="text/html"`.
+- [squirrelly](https://github.com/squirrellyjs/squirrelly) templates can be placed in `script` tags with `type="text/html"`.
 (Unlike in template strings, HTML syntax highlighting still works in editors.)
 Besides [squirrelly](https://github.com/squirrellyjs/squirrelly) partials can be provided for modularization and reusability.
 - Gives the option to use event throttling (milliseconds or request animation frame) to optimize the application.
 - Every aspect is configurable (even the underlying libraries, like [deepmerge](https://github.com/TehShrike/deepmerge), [squirrelly](https://github.com/squirrellyjs/squirrelly) and [morphdom](https://github.com/patrick-steele-idem/morphdom)).
 - Can be used in more sophisticated stacks (ES6 or [TypeScript](https://github.com/microsoft/TypeScript)) together with bundlers and the [squirrelly](https://github.com/squirrellyjs/squirrelly) templates can be included with f.ex. webpacks [raw-loader](https://github.com/webpack-contrib/raw-loader).